eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 The `PeerConnection` opens a TCP connection to a remote peer using `asyncio.open_connection` to asynchronously open a TCP connection that returns a tuple of `StreamReader` and a `StreamWriter`.
 Given that the connection was created successfully, the `PeerConnection` will send and receive a `Handshake` message.

-Once a handshake is made, the PeerConnection will use an asynchronous iterator  to return a stream of `PeerMessages` and take the appropiate action.
+Once a handshake is made, the PeerConnection will use an asynchronous iterator to return a stream of `PeerMessages` and take the appropriate action.

 Using an async iterator separates the `PeerConnection` from the details on how to read from sockets and how to parse the BitTorrent binary protocol.
-The `PeerConnection` can focus on the semantics regarding the protocol - such as managnig the peer state, receiving the pieces, closing the connection.
+The `PeerConnection` can focus on the semantics regarding the protocol - such as managing the peer state, receiving the pieces, closing the connection.

 This allows the main code in `PeerConnection.start` to basically look like: